Zoomed Image

 Straight-Line Depreciation

-Spreads the depreciable amount evenly over the asset's useful life (recovery period).
+Spreads the depreciable amount evenly over the asset's recovery period.
+The seeded REC type ("Straight Line over Recovery Period") uses:

 Example: An asset costing 12,000 with a salvage value of 0 and a recovery period of 60 months: